GodsonLeigh/GodsonLeigh/README.md

 🌱 I’m currently learning - well, everything really.
 Having avoided backend work for so long, every day is a learning day.

+Day to day, it's Node development, PostGres, a bit of Docker and Kubernetes, some CI/CD and DevOps tasks and all through Azure

+Apparently I got some trophies to show I have done some work, so here they are  :

 [![trophy](https://github-profile-trophy.vercel.app/?username=GodsonLeigh&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 <!--